sc3/irs-990-extract/README.md

 Example: `node app.js download https://www.irs.gov/pub/irs-soi/14eofinextract990.zip https://www.irs.gov/pub/irs-soi/14eofinextract990ez.zip`

+Just "Copy Link Location" to your terminal.
+This will save the files in your data dirctory under the file name.

 ##Unzip Functionality
 When unzipping files, the command takes no arguments.
 It will look through the data directory and unzip any .zip files it locates.